Generational Leadership for Inclusion and Diversity in the Workplace

 Although it can be challenging, adopting an intergenerational approach has a plethora of benefits, such as greater diversity, more collaboration, and improved organizational performance.

 “What might really matter at work are not actual differences between generations, but people’s beliefs that these differences exist.
-These beliefs can get in the way of how people collaborate with their colleagues and have troubling implications for how we people are managed and trained.”
+These beliefs can get in the way of how people collaborate with their colleagues and have troubling implications for how we, people are managed and trained.”

 Eden King, Lisa Finkelstein, Courtney Thomas, and Abby Corrington, Harvard Business Review

-Common Conflict Between Diverse Employee Resource Groups
+Common Conflicts Between Diverse Teams

-Conflict in Value System
+Conflict in the Value System

 Our value system deeply affects how we see life and work.
 If we can’t wrap our heads around where a person’s values come from, it’ll be tough to get along with them.
 Different values can trigger disagreements between employees of varying age groups.